YWebCA/EloquentYWeb/README.md

 It will give you a prompt (`>`) that you can use like a JS console.
 Quit the REPL by pressing `^c` (Control+C) twice.

-### Clone the Workbook
+### Fork the Workbook

 The workbook lives in&mdash;or, actually *is* this very repository on GitHub.
-You need a local copy to work on, so you'll have to clone it.
+You need your own, local copy to work on, so you'll have to fork it and then clone it.

-Navigate to [the workbook at https://github.com/TehNatha/EloquentYweb](https://github.com/TehNatha/EloquentYweb).
+Navigate to [the workbook at https://github.com/YWebCA/EloquentYweb](https://github.com/YWebCA/EloquentYweb).
+At the top-right of the page, click the **Fork** button.
+If asked what account to fork it under, select your personal account.

+Your browser will be moved to your fork of the repo on GitHub.
+The following steps will then make a local clone of your fork.
 In the right column, change the clone URL to SSH and then click the clipboard button.

 In the terminal type the following:

     mkdir ~/git
     cd ~/git

 Then type `git clone ` and paste the SSH clone URL.
-Your full command should look like this:
+Your full command should look something like this:

-    git clone git@github.com:TehNatha/EloquentYWeb.git
+    git clone git@github.com:YourName/EloquentYWeb.git

+Normally forks are meant to diverge from the original repo such that if changes are made to the original, they won't affect your fork.
+However, for this workbook you want to make sure to receive changes made to the "mothership," so you have to tell git to listen for them.
+Type

+    git remote add upstream git@github.com:YWebCA/EloquentYWeb.git

+Verify your list of your remote addresses with

+    git remove -v

+You should get something like this:

+    YWebCA    git@github.com:YWebCA/EloquentYWeb.git (fetch)
+    YWebCA    git@github.com:YWebCA/EloquentYWeb.git (push)
+    origin    git@github.com:YourName/EloquentYWeb.git (fetch)
+    origin    git@github.com:YourName/EloquentYWeb.git (push)
+    upstream  git@github.com:YWebCA/EloquentYWeb.git (fetch)
+    upstream  git@github.com:YWebCA/EloquentYWeb.git (push)

+The remote origin is your fork, and the remote upstream is the "mothership."
+Because the YWebCA organization owns the EloquentYWeb repo, YWebCA will show up as a remote if you are a member of the organization.

 ### Bower Components